domwoe/access_control/README.md

 ```
 Note that we have to provide a principal as an init argument.
 This allows to register the authorization canister.
 We need the principal of the authorization canister to verify that the tokens have been "signed" by the authorization canister, or to know how to call the `verify_permissions` endpoints.

 Furthermore, we note that each endpoint has an optional argument to provide the authorization token, and that there's an additional endpoint called `get_composite`.
-This is a composite query that allows to do an inter-canister query call to the `verify_permissions` endpoint.
+This is a composite query that allows performing an inter-canister query call to the `verify_permissions` endpoint.

-### Demo Flow
+## Demo Flow

+You can run a demo flow which will deploy the canisters, set some permissions, fetch a token and perform some operations on the resource canister with and without the authorization token.
+Furthermore, the runtime of the operations will be written to the terminal.

-You can run a demo flow
+You can run the demo flow with the following command:

 ```
 ./demo.sh
 ```

-It will also show the runtime of the commands.